 There are two main drift ice cruise options: the Aurora Icebreaker departing from Abashiri and the Garinko-go from Mombetsu.
 Each offers a slightly different experience.

-The Garinko-go is a smaller vessel, accommodating just over 200 passengers.
-It’s equipped with unique front-mounted ice-breaking screws that allow you to get up close to ice floes and watch as the ice breaks apart.
-Being a smaller ship, it’s more agile and can maneuver closer to larger ice formations.
-Tickets can be purchased online, and if you prefer not to travel independently, guided tours from Sapporo are also available.
+The Garinko-go III IMERU is the region’s newest ship (replacing the older Garinko-go II).
+It accommodates 235 passengers and is equipped with unique front-mounted Archimedean screws (drills) that allow you to get up close to ice floes and watch as the ship grinds through the ice.
+It is smaller and more agile than the Aurora, allowing it to maneuver closer to ice formations.
+Tickets can be purchased online, guided tours from Sapporo are also available.

 The Aurora Icebreaker is much larger, with a capacity of up to 450 passengers.
 It uses its 491-ton weight to crush the ice, creating cracks and openings as it moves.
 The ride is smoother and more comfortable, with minimal vibration.
 Thanks to its size, the observation deck is higher up, offering a better panoramic view, although it doesn’t provide the same close-up interaction with the ice-breaking action as the Garinko-go.
 Tickets for the Aurora can be purchased at the departure zone in Abashiri (cash only).
 It’s recommended to make reservation online in advance.

-The Yuzawa Ski Resorts are some of Japan’s top winter sports destination.
-Yuzawa, in the Japanese Alps, is world-renowned for its fabulous hot springs, snowboarding, and ski trails.
-Because of its geographical location, the town receives an excellent snowfall and has a prolonged winter season.
+The Yuzawa Ski Resorts are some of Japan’s top winter sports destinations.
+Yuzawa, in the Japanese Alps (Niigata Prefecture), is world-renowned for its fabulous hot springs, deep powder snow, and vast ski trails.
+Because of its geographical location, the town receives massive snowfall and enjoys a prolonged winter season, often lasting until May at higher elevations.

-Yuzawa is just an eighty-minute train ride away from Tokyo which makes it easily accessible.
-Traveling on from Yuzawa to any of the resorts is not a problem either as there’s a good public transport network.
-There is even one resort, the Gala Yuzawa, which is conveniently connected to a Shinkansen station.
-If you’re staying in Tokyo and want to make a one-day skiing trip, you can.
+Yuzawa is just an 80-minute train ride (approx. 70-90 mins via Joetsu Shinkansen) away from Tokyo, making it easily accessible.
+Traveling from Yuzawa Station to any of the resorts is simple thanks to an extensive shuttle bus network.
+There is even one resort, GALA Yuzawa, which is directly connected to a Shinkansen station.
+If you’re staying in Tokyo and want to make a one-day skiing trip, this is the perfect spot.

 Ski Resorts in Yuzawa